WHEN THE SCHOOLS REOPEN: A PROGRAMME TO STOP BULLYING

 Bullying is like a tide.
 Sometimes the wind blows stronger and the tide wreaks havoc on everything in its path.
 The culture of bullying is so strong that it's extremely difficult to stop it.
 It demands courage strength and tenacity.

 Using the Box and Interview method, you will uncover the state of a school with the load of unexpected information that turns up in the boxes in the first week or weeks.
 Knowledge is power.
 Within one school year period Principal and staff will build up a very definite picture of the state of bullying within a school.
 Over the same period, they have done a lot to turn back the tide.
 The first year is therefore crucial.

-The method I am about to describe is not original in all its details but may be if taken in its entirety.
+The method I am about to describe is called THE BOX AND INTERVIEW METHOD.
 If you want a quick summary of it before you read it in detail, it can be found here.
 Also the Anti-Bullying Code in Appendix 1 adds to the summary information and itself forms an essential part of the Box and Interview Method.

 The Anti-Bullying Code was also given the highest praise, from a legal standpoint, by the legal representative of the ASTI when he reviewed the school rules which included this Code.

 [This Introductory page last edited 11 June 2020]]